rahulgopinath/rahulgopinath.github.io/_posts/2021-01-28-grammar-inference.markdown

 F_1 = \frac{2PR}{P + R}
 $$

-Substituting the definitions of precision and recall gives
+A note: Resist the temptation to simplify this further.
+For example, you can simplify it as follows:

 $$
 F_1 = \frac{2|L(Gl) \cap L(Gb)|}
            {|L(Gl)| + |L(Gb)|}.
 $$

+But this is uninterpretable.
+There is no indication of which grammar is the generator and which is the recognizer.
+Hence, compute the F1 score from precision and recall.

 That is, the F1 score is simply the Dice coefficient between the language represented by the original grammar and the language represented by the learned